-The current schedule of meetings is available from https://wellington.govt.nz/your-council/meetings/meetings-calendar
+The current schedule of meetings is available from https://meetings.wellington.govt.nz/your-council/meetings-calendar

-Inaugural Meeting
+Inaugural meeting

 The successful candidates will take office on the day after the Electoral Officer gives their official notification of the result of the election.
-However, no person is permitted to act as a member of the council before making a declaration.
-This declaration will be made at the inaugural meeting, which is scheduled for 6:00pm, 26 October 2022.
+However, no person is permitted to act as a member of the Council before making a declaration.
+This declaration will be made at the inaugural meeting, which is provisionally scheduled for 29 October 2025.
 Newly elected members will be contacted by staff with the key dates.